 A Colombian passport is a travel document that is issued to citizens of Colombia for the purpose of international travel to other countries.
 Also, a Colombian traveling with a Colombian passport can travel to 81 countries without a visa and 45 countries where a visa is received on arrival according to Passport Index.

 So, Colombians have visa-free or visa on arrival access to 126 countries and territories, which gives the Colombian passport a passport power rank of 34 according to Passport Index.
 Colombians can travel to Europe without a visa but can’t travel to the United States without a visa.

 Several Medellin Guru readers have asked about how to obtain a Colombian passport.
-So, we now provide a guide to obtaining a Colombian passport.
+So, we now provide a guide to obtaining a Colombian passport and updated for 2020.
 Note, the above photo is by Fredar89.